Does Maintaining Procedures Harm Company Growth?

 “Besides”, many companies insist, “our people know what they have to do.
 They don’t need procedures once they have the proper experience ‘under their belts’.”
 But how did your employees get that knowledge in the first place?
 Were they given in-depth training?
 Was the training consistent?
 Are they able to build on that knowledge?

 Besides, business circumstances change.
+Technology changes.
 Customers’ needs change over time.
 Regulations are added all the time — some don’t affect you but others have a great impact on your business.
-Are you accounting for these types of change in your procedures?
+Are you accounting for these types of change when documenting processes procedures?

 If you find your company is having trouble developing effective, meaningful procedures, check out our full line of business policies and procedures.
 They’ll make your policies-and-procedures journey easier to start and make it easier for you to stay on the right path.